xpack-dev-tools/arm-none-eabi-gcc-xpack/README-MAINTAINER.md

 No need to add a tag here, it'll be added when the release is created.

-### Update helper
+### Update helper & other dependencies

-With a git client, go to the helper repo and update to the latest master commit.
+Check the latest versions at <https://github.com/xpack-dev-tools/> and update the dependencies in `package.json`.

 ### Update to latest Arm release